bravetechnologycoop/BraveButtons/README.md

 1. if appropriate, send a Feature Change Announcement email to the clients

+# Dev Deployment

+## 1. Update the Environment Variables (if necessary)

+1. on the dev Buttons server (access using ssh):

+   1. update the values in `~/BraveButtons/server/.env`

+## 2. Deploy the server on Dev

+1. on the dev Buttons server (access using ssh):

+   1. cd into the `BraveButtons/server` directory

+   1. shut down the server process and ensure that environment variables are not cached: `pm2 kill`

+   1. pull the latest code from your branch: `git checkout <your branch> && git pull origin <your branch>`

+   1. run the server setup script: `sudo ./setup_server.sh ./.env`

 # How to deploy a new version of the Lambda function

 1. cd into the `lambda` directory